 Church Life and Worship

 There was a huge amount of energy during the early period of non-conformity.
 The Republic, known as the Commonwealth, in England and Wales in the 17th century, gave rise to a forment of thinking about how the Church and State should function.
 Once driven underground, non-conformist Christianity found new energy in the revolutionary philosphical and social ideals that flourished outside the Establishment.
 Philosphical thought and church life went hand in hand.
-Isaac Watts’ hymnns were a populist expression of the thought of major philosophers of the Enlightenment.
+Isaac Watts’ hymns were a populist expression of the thought of major philosophers of the Enlightenment.
 Hymns and hymn singing are an overlooked part of social history.
-As well as being a staple of ordinary peoiple’s lives, they were often written by the same people who wrote the songs of the great reforming campaigns.
+As well as being a staple of ordinary people’s lives, they were often written by the same people who wrote the songs of the great reforming campaigns.
 And, with the expansion of mission into the world, they carried the gospel mesage and were taken up and developed in cultures from the Atlantic to the Pacific.

-As congregationalism grew in public staure, the church began to form local associations for mutual support and encouragement.
+As congregationalism grew in public stature, the church began to form local associations for mutual support and encouragement.
 In the 1830’s there was a move towards a National Union, which would provide the same support, but also provide a platform for the voice of Dissent in national life.

 The Role of Women and People of Colour